darkotodoric/efficient-file-management/README.md

-# Efficient File Storage
+# Efficient File Management
-The `FileStorage` class is a highly efficient PHP solution for managing and storing an extensive number of files, potentially in the order of billions, while maintaining exceptional performance.
+The `FileManagement` class is a highly efficient PHP solution for managing and storing an extensive number of files, potentially in the order of billions, while maintaining exceptional performance.
 It achieves this scalability by organizing files into a hierarchical folder structure based on unique IDs (from database) and file extensions.

 ## Folder and file structures
-Here's an example of how the folder structure and files might look when using the `FileStorage` class to store files with IDs and extensions:
+Here's an example of how the folder structure and files might look when using the `FileManagement` class to store files with IDs and extensions:
 Suppose we have the following files:

  - File with ID `123456`, `987654`, `555555` and extension `json`